Trichogrammatidae: Antennae

-It has short antennae, with the sockets low on its face and are elbowed at the junction of the scape and pedicel.
+Trichogrammatidae have short antennae, with the sockets low on its face and are elbowed at the junction of the scape and pedicel.
 The scape is held in a facial scrobe.
 The flagellum consists of 1 or 2 annuli and the flagellar segments vary between genera but do not exceed 7 in female antennae.
 The funicle never exceeds 2 segments and may be absent.
 The clava consists of 1 to 5 segments.
 The male antennae are usually similar to those of females but in some genera (e.g., Ufens, Trichogramma) there is a noticeable difference in the antennae.

-Nervous System
+Nervous system

 Trichogrammatidae have unique nervous systems resulting from the necessity to conserve space.
 They have one of the smallest nervous systems, with one particularly diminutive species, Megaphragma mymaripenne, containing as few as 7,400 neurons.
 They are also the first (and only) known animals which have functioning neurons without nuclei.

 The neurons develop during pupation with functional nuclei and manufacture enough proteins to last through the short lifespans of the adults.
 Before emerging as an adult, the nuclei are destroyed, allowing the wasp to conserve space by making the neurons smaller.
 Even without nuclei (which contain the DNA, essential for manufacturing proteins to repair damage in living cells), the neurons can survive because the proteins manufactured as a pupa are sufficient.